apache/buildstream/doc/source/using_config.rst

 to download the source code from the cache server before attempting to obtain it from an external source, which may suffer higher latencies.

-Source cache servers can be declared in three different ways, with differing priorities.
+Source cache servers can be declared in different ways, with differing priorities.

+Command line
+''''''''''''
+Various commands which involve connecting to source cache servers allow :ref:`specifying remotes <invoking_specify_remotes>`, remotes specified on the command line replace all user configuration.

 Global caches